JustinGOSSES/LAGDAL/README.md

 - `cd src`
 - `python main.py`

+or

+- `cd src`
+- `python agentA.py`

+The first approach uses a fixed chain of prompts & APIs.
+The second approach uses an agent that decides which "tools" to call where each "tool" is a prompt or a deterministic API call.

 ## Getting Started

 This is a very hacky weekend project, so there's currently no docs or instructions.
 Think of it as a proof-of-concept.